glhez/project-settings/README.md

 - Minor code change:
   - Add more logs to know what the plugin does.
   - Use [BuildContext](https://www.eclipse.org/m2e/documentation/m2e-making-maven-plugins-compat.html#buildcontext-code-snippets) to "warn" Eclipse update file update.
+- Feature change
+  - Added `failIfMissing` whose default value is `true` to fail if a file is missing. **Can be set per file.**
+  - Added `packaging` to filter file based on packaging.
+This allow customized what should be copied based on packaging (ex: pom file should not have java settings). **Can be set per file.**

 **Note:**